openjdk/guide/src/guide/testing-the-jdk.md

 This section provides a brief summary of how to get started with testing in OpenJDK.
 For more information on configuration and how to use the OpenJDK test framework, a.k.a. "run-test framework", see [`doc/testing.md`](https://github.com/openjdk/jdk/blob/master/doc/testing.md).

 Please note that what's mentioned later in this section, like [GHA](#github-actions) and tier 1 testing, will only run a set of smoke-tests to ensure your change compiles and runs on a variety of platforms.
 They won't do any targeted testing on the particular code you have changed.
-You must always make sure your change works as expected before pushing, using targeted testing.
+You must always make sure your change works as expected before integrating, using targeted testing.
 In general all changes should come with a regression test, so if you're writing product code you should also be writing test code.
 Including the new tests (in the right places) in your change will ensure your tests will be run as part of your testing on all platforms and in the future.

 A few key items to think about when writing a regression test: